 Handling Page Corruption in PostgreSQL Backups

-When data_checksums=on is configured at cluster initialization, PostgreSQL stores a 16-bit checksum in each page header (pd_checksum), computed with a custom FNV-1a block algorithm — not CRC32C, which PostgreSQL reserves for WAL records and the control file.
-Validation requires reading physical blocks directly, reconstructing the 24-byte page header, zeroing the stored checksum field, and recomputing the page checksum (mixing in the block number) against the raw payload.
-This methodology forms the foundation of modern Page Corruption Scanning Techniques, where validation executes against archived tarballs or uncompressed base directories prior to DR promotion.
+When data_checksums=on is set at cluster initialization, PostgreSQL stores a 16-bit checksum in each page header (pd_checksum), computed with a custom FNV-1a block algorithm — not CRC32C, which the server reserves for WAL records and the control file.
+Validation reads physical blocks directly, reconstructs the 24-byte page header, zeroes the stored checksum field, and recomputes the checksum (mixing in the block number) against the raw payload.
+Because the scanner reads from the backup target (S3, NFS, or a block snapshot) rather than from a running instance, it must process files concurrently: synchronous traversal introduces unacceptable latency for multi-terabyte clusters, so async I/O with a bounded worker pool is mandatory for SLA-compliant drills.

 Figure.
 The async PostgreSQL scanner batching page reads, parsing headers, skipping zeroed pages, and recomputing the FNV-1a checksum to gate promotion via exit codes 0 and 2.